paperreduction/Rapid-TUPPLUR/README.md

  2. Compile and flash to your ESP8266
  3. Screw everything together and hang the blind on the wall.
  4. Configure the blind:
-    a.
-With power off, manually pull your blind all the way down and count the number of motor rotations needed to get to the bottom.
+    1. With power off, manually pull your blind all the way down and count the number of motor rotations needed to get to the bottom.
 See Install Tip above.
-    b.
-Power up your hardware
+    2. Power up your hardware
-    c.
-Send MQTT message to `shade1/set_travel` with a payload of the number of rotations (eg `24.3`)
+    3. Send MQTT message to `shade1/set_travel` with a payload of the number of rotations (eg `24.3`)
-    d.
-Send MQTT message to `shade1/set_current_position` with a payload of `100`
+    4. Send MQTT message to `shade1/set_current_position` with a payload of `100`
-    e.
-Retract the shade through HomeAssistant or by sending message to `shade1/set` of `OPEN`.
+    5. Retract the shade through HomeAssistant or by sending message to `shade1/set` of `OPEN`.
-    f.
-Repeat: a-e while fine tunning the number of rotations in c until the blind retracts as desired.
+    6. Repeat: 1-5 while fine tunning the number of rotations in 3 until the blind retracts as desired.
 These settings are stored to flash so future power cycles will retain the configuration.

 ### MQTT Topics